Lendlease: Founding

-Expansion and Major Acquisition
+Expansion and major acquisition

-In 1999 the company formed Actus Lend Lease with the acquisition of Actus Corporation's MILCON and technical service construction management business, and augmented this business with professionals from Lend Lease Design and Lend Lease Development.
-At this time the company also acquired Bovis Construction from P&O. Then in 2000 it bought Amresco's commercial mortgage business.
-In 2001, Lendlease acquired Delfin Property Group (now Lend Lease Communities) for $172 million.
-It went on to buy Crosby Homes (now Lend Lease Residential Development) for circa £240 million in 2005.
+In 1999, the company formed Actus Lendlease with the acquisition of Actus Corporation's MILCON and technical service construction management business, and augmented this business with professionals from Lendlease Design and Lendlease Development.
+Around this time, the company also acquired the British-based builder Bovis Construction from P&O. During 2000, it bought Amresco's commercial mortgage business.
+One year later, Lendlease acquired Delfin (now Lendlease Communities) for $172 million.
+It went on to buy Crosby Homes (now Lendlease Residential Development) for circa £240 million in 2005.